rocket-pool/RPIPs/assets/rpip-62/rewards-calculation-spec.md

 #### Major Updates
 - The now-obsolete RPIP-30 cycle factor and associated legacy reward calculation are removed
-- For minipools with less than 14% commission, increase the share of execution layer rewards based on RPL stake
+- For 8 ETH minipools with less than 14% commission, increase the share of execution layer rewards based on RPL stake
-- For minipools with less than 14% commission, introduce a bonus based on RPL stake and the consensus rewards they earned
+- For 8 ETH minipools with less than 14% commission, introduce a bonus based on RPL stake and the consensus rewards they earned

 #### Minor Changes
 - Simplified `lastReduceTime` condition in Calculating Attestation Performance and Minipool Scores